 Tim HaganPresident & CEO

 Shelley has devoted her entire career to the world of education and the needs of students.
 After receiving her teaching degree from Murray State University, she worked with the University of Kentucky and the Kentucky Council on Higher Education prior to co-founding Education Associates in 1980.
 Shelley is responsible for the strategic planning, leadership and supervision for the company’s research and development efforts as well as its training division.
-She strives to deliver proven and effective hands-on career education, employability and life skills programs for every type of learner as evidenced by the many accolades these programs have received such as EdTech Digest and the National Educational & Columbus International Film and Video Festivals.
+She strives to deliver proven and effective hands-on career education, employability and life skills programs for every type of learner as evidenced by the many accolades these programs have received such as CASE endorsement and EdTech Digest.
 She is a National Technical Assistance Provider for the U.S. Depts. of Education and Labor and regularly works with states to develop programs to meet federal mandates and guides the correlations of the company’s programs to national standards.

 The son of two lifelong educators, Ben grew up surrounded by an emphasis on education.
-After graduating from the University of Virginia with a BA in English Literature and Psychology, Ben spent the next decade in hospitality management, traveling the country and honing his leadership abilities.
-Never losing his passion for literature, writing, and continuing education, Ben returned to his home state of Kentucky in 2015, eager to reconnect with the inspirations of his youth.
-An avid writer, Ben champions the ability of communication to enrich our lives and empower our youth.
-After discovering Education Associates earlier this year, Ben utilizes his writing and leadership skills to help develop curriculum and enable his colleagues to serve the educational needs of our youth.
+After graduating from the University of Virginia with a BA in English literature and psychology, he spent a decade in hospitality management, traveling the country and honing his leadership abilities.
+An avid reader and writer, he champions the ability of communication to enrich our lives and empower our youth.
+After discovering Education Associates in 2018, Ben has enjoyed utilizing his writing and leadership skills to help develop curriculum and enable his colleagues to serve the educational needs of all students.

 Development & Training Team